Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 The automation services ActiveCampaign offers are intended for nurturing and relationship-building as well as giving you a more hands-off approach to running your nonprofit organizations.

-Detailed reporting lets you select the metrics you want to see more of in a neat, visually appealing report format.
+Detailed reporting lets you select the metrics you want to see more of in a report format.

-With the CRM up and running, you can take advantage of features like workflow automation for keeping tasks organized, email marketing and marketing automation, invoicing and quotes, and contact management.
+With the CRM, you can take advantage of features like workflow automation for keeping tasks organized, email marketing and marketing automation, invoicing and quotes, and contact management.

 If your nonprofit is on social media, you can even integrate with your most-used platforms to spread your social media reach even further.

-You can even rely on Bitrix24 for communications among your fellow nonprofit staff, chatting via instant messenger, group messaging, and file sharing.
+You can trust in Bitrix24 for communications among your fellow nonprofit staff.
+Keep up with everyone via instant messenger and group messaging.

 If you ever grow your organization to more than 12 people, you would have to pay $46.92 a month or more to continue using Bitrix24.